-Within the LDI portfolio, there is exposure to credit risk as the LDI portfolio manager uses derivative instruments to match the Scheme's liabilities.
-The derivative positions are collateralised daily so as to aim to limit credit risk to one day's market movements.
+Within the LDI portfolio, there is exposure to credit risk as the LDI portfolio manager uses derivative instruments and repurchase agreements to match the Scheme's liabilities.
+The terms under which the LDI portfolio is managed include provisions to manage the exposure to credit risk, such as limits on the exposure to any single counterparty and minimum credit ratings that all counterparties must meet.
+In addition, the derivative positions are collateralised daily so as to aim to limit credit risk to one day's market movements.